The summer is a high time for the Colorado construction industry. June and July are also when construction workers are getting hurt most often.

 - Avoid twisting and bending

 Struck-by injuries happen when workers are struck by heavy equipment or objects from elevated surfaces.
 These can occur when worksite protections are lax.
-A reduced number of workers on a job and hot weather contribute to safety oversights.
+A lack of situational awareness, fatigue and hot weather contribute to safety oversights.
 You can decrease struck-by injuries by implementing:

 - Traffic patterns on worksites